-Most firms think of an intellectual capital agenda as simply documenting, codifying and emailing “thought leadership.”
-Knowledge assets undergird core capabilities of any firm’s business model.
+Most firms think of an intellectual capital agenda as simply documenting, codifying, and emailing “thought leadership.”
+Knowledge assets undergird the core capabilities of any firm’s business model.
 But, they are of limited value unless they are being applied as engines of growth and a source of competitive advantage.

 In other words, your intellectual capital needs to be transforming your core capabilities and knowledge into real tangible client value.

 (Revenue – Cost = Profit) x Growth Rate